HF Contesting - Good Practices, Interpretations & Suggestions

 HF Contesting Guidelines

-This "white paper" is a set of discussions about common situations encountered in HF contesting.
-The questions and responses here are not intended to apply to VHF+ contesting because there are many differences in the way HF and VHF+ contests are conducted.
+This document presents frequently asked questions and answers and additional material about common situations encountered in HF contesting, also known as radiosporting.
+The questions and responses here address HF contesting only.
+VHF+ contesting is not addressed, as there are many differences in the way HF and VHF+ contests are conducted.

-Please address your comments and suggestions about this FAQ to the ARRL Contest Advisory Committee member from your Division.
+Please address your comments and suggestions about the HF Contesting Guidelines to the ARRL Contest Advisory Committee member from your ARRL Division.

 The ARRL Contest Advisory Committee

 Definition - A pre-contest schedule consists of information that is exchanged or published before the contest to allow QSOs to be planned at a specific time and frequency.